Advertisement

 How to Store

-• Hot / humid climate: Use vacuum-sealed bags or airtight containers.
+• Hot or humid climate.
+Use vacuum-sealed bags or airtight containers.
 Keep away from heat and moisture.

 Tip: Dried guajillos stored properly can last up to 2 years, but they’re best within the first year when their oils are most potent.